 On 30 June 1838, the son Joseph was married to Marie Josephine Lafitte.
 This is not the same family as the famed pirate, but traces back to a Paul Bouet Lafitte, born in 1744 in Lectourne, Gastogne (southwestern France), moving to the French settlement of Natchitoches in the late 1760s.

-It is Joseph Lecoubiche who changed his name to Joseph Lacobie [I've also found one reference that spells it as Lacobee (1880 census records it as so); and mention Joseph's nickname as "Guiare"].
+It is Joseph Lecoubiche who changed his name to Lacobie or Lacobee.
+An 1880 census, records his name as Lacobee (and his nickname as "Guiare"], and his headstone is also Lacobee.
 They had two children by the 1840s: Hillaire and Emile.
 Hilliare was named after Hillaire Lafitte, Marie's uncle.
 By the 1850 census, Joseph and Marie had seven other children at home (apparently, Hillaire and Emile have already moved out): Aaron, 1839, Emile 1841, Peter 1844, Joseph 1846, Houston 1849, Frazine 1850, and Lewis 1857.
 Later, wife Marie died, and Joseph remarried, to a Liza Allen, on 1 January 1865.

 Hillaire (AKA "Eli") Lacobie married Marie Bourgeois on 16 January 1876, and they had several children: